 So what about the diving?

 Diving in Dubai itself is not so spectacular as the coral reefs have been damaged to due all the dredging works of the Palm and WorldIslands.
 However, the water is warm, and there is still a lot of fish life and Dubai is a great training ground to learn how to dive and further your diving education, as it has a couple of wrecks to dive with a maximum depth of 30 metres and there are still swarms of barracuda, pompano, nudibranch, shellfish and other small fish that hover around the wrecks.
-There are many dive centres in Dubai, the main ones being the Jumeirah Beach Hotel, and based in the Le Meridian Mina Seyahi.
+There are many dive centres in Dubai, the main ones being the Pavilion Dive Centre based in the Jumeirah Beach Hotel, and Al Boom divers based in the Le Meridian Mina Seyahi.
 There is also Scuba Dubai, which is the oldest dive operation in Dubai, and they offer tank and compressor servicing and dive retail and training.
-Al dive centres offer trips to the east coast and Musandam (Oman).based in the
+Al dive centres offer trips to the east coast and Musandam (Oman).

 I scouted around, asked questions and tried a couple.
 My first experience was terrible and I have written a trip report about it on the Deeper Blue forums.
 I have now chosen to dive with the Pavilion Dive Centre.
 They are a PADI Gold Palm IDC Resort and National Geographic Dive Centre, and the advantage of diving with them is that you can also use the hotel pool and private beach as part of your diving experience, to chill out after the dives, and enjoy the sunset.
 There is a Waterfront Café that makes great coffee!